Bronx Delayed C-Section Injury

 - Suspected rupture of the uterus.

-Medical malpractice occurs when a medical professional such as an obstetrician, nurse, or other healthcare professional fails to take reasonable care and as a result the patient suffers an injury.
-Thus, if a doctor fails to timely perform a c-section when one is clearly indicated, and as a result you or your baby are injured, New York law allows you to hold that doctor and other medical professionals legally and financially liable.
+Medical malpractice occurs when a health care professional such as an obstetrician, nurse, or other healthcare professional fails to take reasonable care and as a result the patient sis injured.
+Thus, if a doctor fails to timely perform a c-section when one is clearly indicated, and as a result you or your baby are injured, New York law allows you to hold that doctor and the other medical professionals involved legally and financially liable.

-Both you and your child may pursue compensation for past and future medical expenses including physical therapy, speech therapy, and developmental therapy.
-You may also be able to recover damages for loss of future earning capacity and pain and suffering.Bronx Delayed C-Section Injury Lawyer
+Both you and your child may pursue compensation for past and future medical expenses including hospital bills, medication, physical therapy, speech therapy, and developmental therapy.
+You may also be able to recover damages for loss of future earning capacity and pain and suffering.Contact the Law Offices of Stephen Bilkis & Associates

 If you suspect that you or your baby was injured because your doctor, nurse, or other healthcare professional delayed performing a c-section delivery, do not hesitate to immediately contact an experienced New York birth injury attorney.
-The staff at Stephen Bilkis and Associates, PLLC is experienced in successfully representing clients who have suffered injuries due to mistakes made by medical professionals, as well as those injured in car accidents, truck accidents, construction accidents, and other types of accidents.
-Contact us at 1.800.NY.NY.LAW (1.800.696.9529) to schedule a free, no obligation consultation regarding your case.
-We serve those injured in accidents in the following locations:
+The staff at the Law Offices of Stephen Bilkis & Associates is experienced in successfully representing clients who have suffered injuries due to mistakes made by medical professionals, improper treatment, incorrect diagnosis, and failure to get informed consent.
+Contact us at 1-800-NY-NY-LAW (1-800-696-9529) to schedule a free, no obligation consultation regarding your case.
+We represent clients in the following locations: the Bronx, Brooklyn, Long Island, Manhattan, Nassau County, Queens, Staten Island, Suffolk County and Westchester County.